PufferFinance/website-docs/docs/overview.md

 ### 2️⃣ Registering a NoOp Validator

-To register a new validator, NoOps deposit [validator tickets](/protocol/validator-tickets) and [1 or 2 ETH](/reference/faq#%EF%B8%8F-how-many-eth-do-i-need-to-run-a-puffer-node) as collateral to the PufferProtocol contract.
+To register a new validator, NoOps deposit [validator tickets](/protocol/validator-tickets) and [2 ETH](/reference/faq#%EF%B8%8F-how-much-eth-do-i-need-to-run-a-puffer-node) as collateral to the PufferProtocol contract.
 In return, the protocol mints pufETH, which remains locked until it's confirmed that their validator has successfully exited.
 Locking pufETH serves to:

 - Align NoOp incentives
 - Safeguard staker ETH